hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 It doesn't matter what variable name we use, but it is advisable to make it something more intuitive.
 In the long run, it's best to use a name that will help point out a variable's functionality, so your future self will understand what you are thinking now.

 #### Using the wildcard to define the list
 In the example above, we typed out each item in the list leaving a space in between each item.
 This is usually fine for one or two items, but with larger lists this can become tedious and error-prone.
 If the list you are iterating over share some similarities in the naming we recommend using the wildcard shortcut to specify the list.
-For example, instead of typing out each Mov10 file we could list them using `Mov*.fq`.
+For example, instead of typing out each Mov10 filename we could list them using `Mov*.fq`.

 **But, if I am listing the files don't I need to use the `ls` command in the first line of my loop?**